Monkey Man (film): Release

 Monkey Man had its world premiere at South by Southwest on March 11, 2024.
 It had its Sydney premiere on April 2, 2024, attended by Patel and his partner, Australian actress Tilda Cobham-Hervey, and was released in Australian cinemas on April 4.
 The film was released in the United States, Canada, the United Kingdom, and Ireland by Universal Pictures on April 5, 2024.

 The film was scheduled to release in India on April 19, 2024.
 However, it had reportedly been delayed amid concerns that the Central Board of Film Certification would require edits.
 According to a report by Bollywood Hungama on March 31, the movie still had yet to be certified by the CBFC.
 In articles for both IndieWire and Time, Indian film critic Siddhant Adlakha posited that the film's violent content and political themes might be the root cause for the delay.
+Ultimately, the film was not released in India.

 Reception

 Box office

 As of 3 December 2024, Monkey Man has grossed $25.1 million in the United States and Canada and $9.9 million in other territories, for a worldwide total of $35 million.

 In the United States and Canada, Monkey Man was released alongside The First Omen, and was projected to make around $12 million from 3,029 theaters in its opening weekend.
 It made $4.3 million on its first day, including $1.4 million during its Thursday night previews.
 It went on to debut to $10.2 million, finishing second behind holdover Godzilla x Kong: The New Empire.
 In its second weekend the film made $4.1 million, finishing in sixth.